twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 1. Use `chezmoi edit $FILE`.
 This will open the source file for `$FILE` in your editor, including .
-For extra ease, use `chezmoi edit --apply $FILE` to apply the changes when you quit your editor.
+For extra ease, use `chezmoi edit --apply $FILE` to apply the changes when you quit your editor, and `chezmoi edit --watch $FILE` to apply the changes whenever you save the file.

 2. Use `chezmoi cd` and edit the files in the source directory directly.
 Run `chezmoi diff` to see what changes would be made, and `chezmoi apply` to make